wisniewskikr/chrisblog-it-java-springboot/others/db/no-sql/java-springboot-helloworld-db-nosql-redis-crud/README.md

 > This usage assumes that you have installed on your local machine following tools: **Java**, **Maven**, **Git**, **Docker** and **Docker Compose**.

 Usage steps:
-1. Start MongoDB and MondoDB Express with `docker-compose up -d`
+1. Start Redis database with `docker-compose up -d`
 1. In any Command Line tool start application with `mvn spring-boot:run`
 1. In Postman tool **create text** using POST method with `http://localhost:8080/create`
      * Body -> raw - JSON